 - Recipient shall be an undergraduate in good standing at the University of Illinois at Urbana-Champaign.

-- Recipient must be enrolled for the spring 2017 semester.
+- Recipient must be enrolled for the spring semester of the application year.

-- Recipient must have already been working in a laboratory at the Beckman Institute for at least one (1) semester prior to the summer 2017 semester.
+- Recipient must have already been working in a laboratory at the Beckman Institute for at least one (1) semester prior to the summer semester of the application year.

-- Applications must be received by noon 12:00 PM Central Time on Friday, March 10, 2017.
-All the application materials (CV, proposal, and letter of support) must be submitted by noon Central Time on the application closing date.
+- Applications must be received by 5:00 PM Central Time on Tuesday, March 6, 2018.
+All the application materials (CV, proposal, and letter of support) must be submitted by 5:00 PM Central Time on the application closing date.

 (1) Fill Out Application Form